imperfectproduce/FsToolkit/README.md

 # FsToolkit
-FSharp Toolkit - helpful packages for everyday F# programming
+Helpful packages for everyday F# programming

 All packages target `netstandard2.0`.
-There is one `.nuspec` file per project in the solution (each project is a package).
+There is one `.nuspec` file per project in the solution (each non-test project is a package).

-Packages are automatically published to AppVeyor project feeds with version pattern _&lt;major>.&lt;minor>.&lt;ci build number>_ via a CI post-build script like

-    nuget pack "FsToolkit.Json\FsToolkit.Json.nuspec" -properties build_number=$Env:APPVEYOR_BUILD_NUMBER
-    Get-ChildItem .\*.nupkg | % { Push-AppveyorArtifact $_.FullName -FileName $_.Name }

-Major and Minor numbers should be manually incremented in `.nuspec` files by developers as appropriate.

-Packages are all published to Imperfect's private account feed https://ci.appveyor.com/nuget/relayfoods
+Packages are automatically published to nuget.org via circleci build workflow.
+There are some differences to how we publish packages to nuget.org with circleci compared to how we published packages to our private AppVeyor:
+* we no longer auto-increment the package version patch number in our coninuous integration builds.
+Package version numbers must be manuallu set in `.nuspec` files.
+* all branches are published, allowing publish of alpha-versioned packages from feature branches if desired.
+But the `--skip-duplicate` flag is used in the `dotnet nuget push` command so packages only published when package version numbers are updated in the `.nuspec` file.
+* all packages use `Imperfect.` id-suffix like `Imperfect.FsToolkit.Json` instead of `FsToolkit.Json`.
+This is to differentiate our packages from existing `FsToolkit`-suffixed packages in nuget.org
+* since we are publishing to the central nuget.org repository, we no longer need a custom source in `NuGet.Config` files for these packages.

+Recommended workflow for publishing new package versions:
+* create a PR and once approved merge to master
+* make a direct commit to master to increment package version number(s) in appropriate `.nuspec` file(s)
+* the circleci job will automatically publish the new package version(s)

 ## Project-specific Readme's